CiiDub/cursor_tricks/Readme.md

 ### Rake commands

-- __rake install__, installs this project as a Curser Tricks.bbpackage into BBedits Packages folder.
+- __rake install__, installs this project as a Cursor Tricks.bbpackage into BBedits Packages folder.
 It runs backup, and compile as prerequisites before installing the package.
 - __rake compile__, compiles all applescripts except the menu scripts.
-- __rake backup__,   backs up the installed (and presumably working) copy of this package as Curser Tricks.backup.
+- __rake backup__,   backs up the installed (and presumably working) copy of this package as Cursor Tricks.backup.
 - __rake lines:compile__, compiles all applescripts in the Lines directory.
 - __rake white\_space:compile__, compiles all applescripts in White Space.
 - __rake resources:compile__, compiles all applescripts in resources.